Logo Bayernportal

 • which a party obliged to deliver has to deliver to it in accordance with Section 5 (4) of the Nuclear Waste Management Ordinance (AtEV) and which complies with the provisions of its acceptance conditions (see "Further links") and

-If the radioactive waste contains "nuclear material" within the meaning of EURATOM Regulation 302/2005 of February 8, 2005, the delivery of this radioactive waste to the Bavarian State Collection Point is possible subject to approval by the Bavarian State Collection Point and may require a separate agreement.
-"Nuclear material" within the meaning of EURATOM Regulation 302/2005 is Natural uranium, depleted uranium, enriched uranium, thorium, plutonium.
+If the radioactive waste contains "nuclear material" within the meaning of EURATOM Regulation 2025/974 of 26.05.2025, the delivery of this radioactive waste to the Bavarian State Collection Point is possible subject to the approval of the Bavarian State Collection Point and may require a separate agreement.
+"Nuclear material" within the meaning of EURATOM Regulation 2025/974 is Natural uranium, depleted uranium, enriched uranium, thorium, plutonium.

 In accordance with Section 5 (6) of the Nuclear Waste Management Ordinance (AtEV), the state collection point generally transfers the radioactive waste it stores to a federal facility for the safekeeping and final disposal of radioactive waste.